Leadership Team Health Monitor

 Set a regular cadence for Health Monitor checkpoints.
 Are your reds and yellows moving toward green?
 Have any of your greens slipped into the red?
 Regular checks help keep momentum high and catch problem areas before they become destructive.

 Some teams incorporate checkpoints into an existing team ritual, like a weekly team meeting.
 Other teams periodically replace rituals like sprint retrospectives or stand-ups with a checkpoint.
 But you can schedule the checkpoints separately, if need be.

 For the checkpoint, pull up your Health Monitor grid.
 Have the full team assess how they're doing on each attribute using the same red/yellow/green ratings.

-Pay special attention to the attribute you chose to focus on during the full Health Monitor session.
-When it goes green, choose a new focus and look for plays that will help.
+Pay special attention to the attributes you chose to focus on during the full Health Monitor session.
+When one goes green, choose a new focus and look for plays that will help.
 Remember: the plays are different ways of going about your daily work, which means you can run them even if you aren't struggling.
 Preventative care works for teams just like it works for our bodies!